snowplow/snowplow/docs/04_selfhosting_snowplow.md

 #### 6. Update your header script

-Now you need to update the JavaScript code for SnowPlow in your website's `<head>` section to your custom tracking pixel.
+Now you need to update the JavaScript code for SnowPlow in your website's `<head>` section to work with your custom tracking pixel.
 We're assuming here that you have already followed the steps in [Integrating `snowplow.js` into your site] [integrating].

 The secret is to realise that SnowPlow's `setAccount()` method in fact takes a CloudFront subdomain as its argument - so using your own CloudFront distribution is super-simple.